ATOMScience-org/AMPL/README.md

 - More details on installation can be found in [Advanced installation](#Advanced-installation).
 &nbsp;

+#### AMPL Usage Survey
+- The ATOM team would like to hear your experiences in using the AMPL software.
+The team actively uses feedback to develop the best possible drug discovery modeling pipeline.
+Here is the survey link, https://docs.google.com/forms/d/e/1FAIpQLSdM7mRXsvRr4MXUIoWgh9hQSmAOFgwXD3nLA4sLpNygec6hzA/viewform?usp=sf_link.
+The survey typically takes 5 minutes to complete.
+Thank you for providing your feedback.

 <a name="Install-docker"></a>
 ### Install with Docker
 - Download and install Docker Desktop.